-To date, the most popular OLF is the form of a private company (385 of 545 registered organizations as of 31 August 2020), which can be explained by a relatively simple setting up procedure and low costs (possibility to register a company with 1 shareholder, possibility for new shareholders to join the company is determined by the current shareholders, minimum regulatory burden, absence of requirements on the minimum charter capital), including flexibility and optionality of corporate rules (possibility to itself keep the register of shareholders, issue shares of different classes, flexible approach to powers of management bodies, etc.).
+To date, the most popular OLF is the form of a private company (1,750 of 2,020 registered organizations), which can be explained by a relatively simple setting up procedure and low costs (possibility to register a company with 1 shareholder, possibility for new shareholders to join the company is determined by the current shareholders, minimum regulatory burden, absence of requirements on the minimum charter capital), including flexibility and optionality of corporate rules (possibility to itself keep the register of shareholders, issue shares of different classes, flexible approach to powers of management bodies, etc.).
 Furthermore, if setting up a special purpose company, it is not necessary to have an office in the AIFC, there is no requirement on mandatory annual meetings of shareholders, etc.